KasparEtter/ef1p/pages/email/email.md

 </summary>

-DNS queries and replies use the [User Datagram Protocol (UDP)](/internet/#user-datagram-protocol) when possible and fall back on using the [Transmission Control Protocol (TCP)](/internet/#transmission-control-protocol) on the [transport layer](/internet/#transport-layer) if necessary.
+DNS queries and replies use the [User Datagram Protocol (UDP)](/internet/#user-datagram-protocol) when possible and fall back on the [Transmission Control Protocol (TCP)](/internet/#transmission-control-protocol) on the [transport layer](/internet/#transport-layer) if necessary.
 Since UDP is a [connectionless communication protocol](https://en.wikipedia.org/wiki/Connectionless_communication), no additional messages have to be sent back and forth to set up the connection, which makes it more efficient than [TCP with its handshake](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Connection_establishment).
-Historically, UDP messages have been [limited to 512 bytes](https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.4).
+Historically, UDP messages were [limited to 512 bytes](https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.4).
 This limit was raised [in 1999](https://datatracker.ietf.org/doc/html/rfc2671#section-4.5) with the introduction of the [Extension Mechanisms for DNS (EDNS)](https://en.wikipedia.org/wiki/Extension_Mechanisms_for_DNS).
 EDNS allows the sender to indicate a higher UDP payload size in a so-called